The question is not whether to automate — it is what to automate first

 | Best for | Complex, custom workflows | Visual automation | Quick, simple integrations |

-- Beginners: Zapier - works in 5 minutes, but watch the costs
+- Beginners: Zapier — works in 5 minutes, but watch the cost

 - Growing companies: Make.com — great value, strong AI features

-- Technical teams: n8n - can be 1000x more cost-efficient at scale, with no limitations
+- Technical teams: n8n — 1000× more cost-efficient at scale, with no limits

-Beyond workflow automation, AI agents are becoming increasingly popular - systems that autonomously execute complex, multi-step tasks:
+Beyond workflow automation, AI agents are gaining ground — systems that autonomously execute complex, multi-step tasks.

-- Claude API + tool use - excellent multilingual support, more reliable instruction following, MCP (Model Context Protocol) support
+- Claude API + tool use — strong multilingual support, reliable instruction following, MCP (Model Context Protocol) support

 - LangChain v0.3 / LangGraph — open-source framework for complex agent logic